supple-kit/supple-css/settings/defaults/README.md

 # Supple CSS | settings.defaults

-This file contains the supple default variables, without this file the framework won't work.
+This file contains the Supple default variables, without this file the framework won't work.

 Read more about [Supple CSS](https://github.com/supple-css/supple).